 - Skip Onions: If you don't prefer, skip onions.

 - Skip Tempering: Adding tempering is optional, it adds flavor.
-If you already have Neer Majjige (Spiced Buttermilk), you can skip the tempering.
+If you already have Neer Majjige (Spiced Buttermilk) in hand, you can skip the tempering step.

 More Indian Millet Recipes